Wealth of Experience

 • Disbursements are costs related to your matter that are payable to third parties, such as travel and counsel’s fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
 VAT is charged on disbursements where applicable at the current rate of 20%.

-• Counsel's fees for attending a Tribunal Hearing (including preparation), can vary very significantly depending on the seniority and experience of the advocate.
-However in our experience a junior barrister working on a straightforward one day unfair dismissal case may charge in the range of £1,500-£7,500 (excluding VAT).
+• Counsel's fees for attending an Employment Tribunal Hearing (including preparation), can vary very significantly depending on the seniority and experience of the advocate.
+In our experience a junior barrister working on a straightforward one day unfair dismissal case may charge in the range of £1,500-£7,500 (excluding VAT).

 Key stages

-• Advising on the client’s obligations to carry out a full search for potentially relevant documents and other information for disclosure in the case.
+• Conducting a search and/or advising on the client’s obligations to carry out a full search, for potentially relevant documents and other information for the purposes of the client’s disclosure obligations in the case.
 This will include paper documents and information held on all IT systems and electronic devices.
-Reviewing documents and advising on disclosure of each one.
-Collating bundle of documents for disclosure to the other party;

 An alternative route to settlement of a case may be mediation.
-If this were appropriate in a particular case, we would provide a separate costs estimate to cover the fees and disbursements relating to the mediation.
+If this were appropriate – and agreeable to the parties - in a particular case, we would provide a separate costs estimate to cover the fees and disbursements relating to the mediation.
 This would include hourly rates for Dechert lawyers, and may also include Counsel’s fees, and travel expenses.

 How long will my matter take?

 The time that it takes from taking initial instructions to the final resolution of the matter varies widely and depends on the stage at which a case is resolved.
 Many unfair dismissal or wrongful dismissal cases settle before they reach a final hearing.
-The length of a case also depends largely on the available resources of the Employment Tribunal at the time.
-For example it is likely to take longer for the Tribunal to list a complex case which requires a long hearing.
-Employment Tribunal resources are currently stretched in the aftermath of the Covid pandemic meaning that waiting times from receipt of an Employment Tribunal claim to the first hearing have increased significantly, and therefore the time taken finally to resolve a case is also significantly longer.
+The duration of a matter also depends largely on the available resources of the Employment Tribunal at the time.
+It is likely to take longer for the Tribunal to list a complex case which requires a long hearing.

 If a settlement is reached during pre-claim conciliation, concluding the matter is likely to take 4-6 weeks.
-If the claim proceeds to a final hearing, the case could take 6-18 months or more depending on the Tribunal’s listing of the case.
-This is just an estimate and we would be able to give a more accurate timescale once we have more information and as the matter progresses.
+If the claim proceeds to a final hearing, the case could take 6-12 months or more depending on the Tribunal’s listing of the case.
+These are estimates and we would be able to give a more accurate timescale once we have more information and as the matter progresses.

 The Dechert London Employment Team

 The Dechert London Employment Team will work on claims for unfair dismissal and wrongful dismissal in the Employment Tribunal.
-By using the “Lawyer Search” section of our website you will be able to search for our London based Labour and Employment team members to view their individual website profiles which include details of their experience and qualifications.
+By using the “Lawyer Search” section of our website you will be able to search for our London based Employment Team members to view their individual website profiles which include details of their experience and qualifications.

 • We are committed to giving you the best possible service, however, if at any point you become unhappy or concerned about our service, including our charges, then please do not hesitate to contact the partner supervising your matter and we will do our best to resolve any concerns at this stage.